gregknudsen/gregknudsen.github.io/projects/index.md

 Bootstrap for layout.
 I also used git for source control.
 There are many todo's I have for this site like adding more photos for the gallery as well as implementing Ajax.

->Another thing I would say about this website is that, if I had it to do over again, I would do just about everything differently.
-How that would primarily manifest itself would be implementing a build structure.
-Right now, all of the html pages have the same header/footer code, and this was always a pain/waste of time to make any changes (DRY much?).
-Clearly, I need to break that code into partials or templates to apply to each page.
-This is my first website created/deployed, so I went with what was comfortable for me, and I would think that's fairly common for junior developers.
-What I have come to realize is that while it may have taken me a bit more time to learn how to implement a build structure, in the long run, it would save much more time.
-With a few projects in the works, I will definitely remember this.
->I have recently 'Angularized' this site on a branch in the Github [repo](https://github.com/gregkndusen/brunzies_bootstrap){:target="_blank"}.
+>I have recently 'Angularized' this site on a branch in an attempt to make the codebase more DRY.
+You can find it in the Github [repo](https://github.com/gregkndusen/brunzies_bootstrap){:target="_blank"}.
 The site still 'works', but I still have some work to do mainly on how the site functions on a mobile device before I can launch it as an Angular site.

 ---